mi-erasmusmc/aioli/README.md

 =======================

-**The FAERS drug standardizer is a tool to be used in combination with AEOLUS for a larger and more accurate mapping of the FEARS data to RxNORM CUIs and OMOP standard ingredient concept ids, it can fully replace the AEOLUS drug_mapping scripts.**
+**The FAERS drug standardizer is a tool to be used in combination with AEOLUS for a larger and more accurate mapping of the FEARS data to RxNORM CUIs and OMOP standard ingredient concept ids.
+It also allows for standardization to ATC rather than RxNorm.
+Principally it can fully replace the AEOLUS drug_mapping scripts.**

 Note:
-This project principally works but is still under construction.
+The master branch of this project should work, but the project as whole is still under construction.
 Contributions, comments and suggestions are very much welcome.

 ### REQUIREMENTS